 Selected Work in Progress

-Ponce de Leon, R., Carter, J.T. & Rosette, A.S.
+• Ponce de Leon, R., Carter, J.T. & Rosette, A.S.
 [Topic: Organizational allyship].
-Revise and resubmit at Organizational Behavior and Human Decision Processes.
+Under second-round review at Organizational Behavior and Human Decision Processes.

 changes that will promote equality.
 Data collection.